paulschick/spartan-ng-mcp-server/docs/integration/README.md

 # Integration

-Connect the shadcn/ui MCP Server to your favorite editor or AI tool.
+Connect the Spartan NG MCP Server to your favorite editor or AI tool.

 ## 🔌 Available Integrations